apache/doris/docs/en/administrator-guide/http-actions/fe/logout-action.md

 ## Description

-Logout Action 用于推出当前登录。
+Logout Action is used to log out of the current login.

 ## Path parameters

-无
+None

 ## Query parameters

-无
+None

 ## Request body

-无
+None

 ### Response